fuxoft/fxmasm/MUSIC_FORMAT.md

 Changes the current VIB mode from TONE back to the default behavior.

 > Note: In the `TONE` mode, each frequency played corresponds to "pure" semitone, regardless of what previous `FREQ` glides happened with the current note.
-The combinations of `TONE` and `FREQ` in a single VIB definition can be used for some very advanced tricks.
+The combinations of `TONE` and `FREQ` in a single VIB definition can be used for some very advanced tricks (see the spepcific song sources).